andresebr/kumodd/README.md

 Caution is advised for any use of file system time stamps for analysis unless their accuracy is verified by the analyst.
 Both Kumodd and external tools can be used for verification of accuracy.
-After downloading files using kumod -d, the timestamps can be re-verified using kumodd -l.
+After downloading files using kumodd -d, the timestamps can be re-verified using kumodd -l.
 For analysis, if file system time stamps are used, they should be be verified by comparing them to the time stamps preserved in the YAML metadata preserved exactly as retrieved from the Google Drive API.